tingjun-yang/challenge/README.md

 Q: Can I use AI for the challenge?

 A: Yes, AI-assisted entries are encouraged.
 We used Grok to help design and code the challenge.
-Its [entry](submissions/grok_rough_vol) is a modified rough volatility model which uses four parameters to achieve an R² of 0.986 – close but no cigar!
-The aim is to find a process which can achieve better results in a more parsimonious fashion.
+Its [entry](submissions/grok_rough_vol) is a modified rough volatility model which achieves an R² of 0.986 but requires four parameters to do it.
+The aim is to find a process which can achieve better results with fewer parameters.

 ## Further Reading